WFCD/warframe-hub/README.md

 ## Small Note

 Like most projects, Warframe Hub is purely out of passion, love, and dedication to the Warframe Community and open source software in general.
-This is not our time job, and probably will never be.
+This is not our fulltime job, and probably will never be.
 No donations will be encouraged because once a person starts to receive payments for a passion project, is it still a passion?